TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

    For conditions usage examples, and available variables and function reference, please refer to :ref:`the TypoScript Reference conditions chapter <t3tsref:conditions>`.

 .. _typoscript-syntax-conditions-usage:

-Where Conditions Can Be Used
+Where conditions can be used
 ============================

 The *detection of conditions* is a part of the TypoScript syntax but